 If you are a contractor with employees, you are responsible for paying federal payroll taxes each quarter.
 It is very important that the contractor is setting aside these funds on a regular basis.
 One common mistake the contractor will make is to borrow against they set aside funds.
 The problem is, once you borrow form those federal payroll tax funds, it can be tough to pay it back, which could lead to some serious ramifications, including the closing of your business.

 You can actually avoid all of these headaches when it comes to taxes by having a professional account on your team.
-Call Hacker Accounting today to learn more about what we can do for contractors.
+Call Hacker Accounting today to learn more about tax mistakes and what we can do to fix them.